With vaccinations on the rise, we hope you will join us, Sept. 23-27, for our annual Detroit immersion.

 Our theme this year: “Detroit after the Pandemic: Challenges and Opportunities.”

-In fact, we hope you will send us your names of other “expats” – family members, childhood friends, classmates, current and former colleagues.
+And we hope you’ll send us names of other Detroit-area expats who may not be on our list – family members, childhood friends, classmates, current and former colleagues.

-We have room blocks at The Foundation and Shinola hotels.
+We have room blocks at The Foundation and Book Cadillac hotels.
 Make sure you ask for our Homecoming rate.

 Hope to see you in September.
 Detroit can’t wait to see you.

 Join us in the “D” for great speakers, excellent food, terrific networking and the chance to experience Dlectricity, the remarkable light-as-art celebration in Midtown.